In-Home Care: The Role of the Hospice Volunteer

 - Indirect care volunteers spend their time assisting with clerical duties and general office tasks.
 They help with mailings, data entry, filing, event planning and other special projects.
 By sharing their time and skills, indirect care volunteers provide significant support to our administrative staff.

-To learn more about Elara Caring’s volunteer program and the many opportunities available, or to apply online, visit elara.com/volunteer.
+Learn more about Elara Caring’s hospice volunteer program and the many opportunities available and apply online today.